1. Where exactly is the Library?

 Please e-mail firstname.lastname@example.org who can support you based on your specific needs, such as organising one-to-ones, personal tours, help with scanning, book collection, and more.

-For information on Assistive Technology available to students and how it can help, please visit the Assistive Technology Page.
+Read our blog post: Assistive Technology in the Library.
+For more information on Assistive Technology available to students and how it can help, please visit the Assistive Technology Page.

 For details of our distance learner services, including online resources, our postal service, and SCONUL access, read our blog post: Help me I’m a Distance Learner! and our page: Distance and Flexible Learners.